JakeYu1212/Notes/ThePowerofHabit.md

 The best agencies understood the importance of routines.
 The worst agencies were headed by people who never thought about it, and then wondered why no one followed their orders.

 studies from the past decade examining the impacts of exercise on daily routines.
-When people start habitually exercising, even as infrequently as once a week, they start changing other, unrelated patterns in their lives, often unknowingly … But for many people, exercies is a keystone habit that triggers widespread change.
+When people start habitually exercising, even as infrequently as once a week, they start changing other, unrelated patterns in their lives, often unknowingly … But for many people, exercise is a keystone habit that triggers widespread change.
 "Exercise spills over," said James Prochaska, a University of Rhode Island researcher.
 "There's something about it that makes other good habits easier."

 Detecting keystone habits means searching out **certain characteristics**.
 Keystone habits offer what is known within academic literature as "small wins."
 They help other habits to flourish by creating new structures, and they establish cultures where change becomes contagious.